Kuanhao-Chao/splam/docs/source/content/how_to_page.rst

     We are concerned about the way of training splice junction predictor simply replying on splice junctions in only canonical transcripts.
 Designing a splice site recognition method based only on one isoform per gene may result in mis-labeling alternative splice sites even when they are perfectly valid.
 Therefore,

-        * **we designed a biologically realistic model.** splam was trained on combined donor and acceptor pairs, with a focus on a narrow window of 400 base pairs surrounding each splice site.
+        * **we designed a biologically realistic model.** Splam was trained on combined donor and acceptor pairs, with a focus on a narrow window of 400 base pairs surrounding each splice site.
 This approach is inspired by the understanding that the splicing process primarily relies on signals within this specific region.

     Furthermore, there are two applications of splam:

     When inspecting an alignment file in IGV, it becomes apparent that some reads are spliced and aligned across different gene loci or intergenic regions.
 This raises the question, "Are these spliced alignments correct?"
 Therefore,

-        * **we need a trustworthy way to evaluate all the spliced alignments in the alignment file.** splam learns splice junction patterns, and we have demonstrated that applying Splam to remove spurious spliced alignments improves transcript assembly! :ref:`alignment evaluation section <alignment-detailed-section>`.
+        * **we need a trustworthy way to evaluate all the spliced alignments in the alignment file.** Splam learns splice junction patterns, and we have demonstrated that applying Splam to remove spurious spliced alignments improves transcript assembly! :ref:`alignment evaluation section <alignment-detailed-section>`.

     Additionally, we acknowledge that annotation files are not perfect, and there are more errors in the assembled transcripts.
 The current approach to assessing assembled transcripts involves comparing them with the annotation.

-        * **we can utilize splam to score all introns in transcripts and provide a reference-free evalutation.**  :ref:`annotation evaluation section <annotation-detailed-section>`.
+        * **we can utilize Splam to score all introns in transcripts and provide a reference-free evalutation.**  :ref:`annotation evaluation section <annotation-detailed-section>`.

 |

 ..
-Q: What makes splam different from spliceAI?
+Q: What makes Splam different from SpliceAI?
 .. -------------------------------------------

-.. dropdown:: Q: What makes splam different from spliceAI?
+.. dropdown:: Q: What makes Splam different from SpliceAI?
     :animate: fade-in-slide-down
     :container: + shadow
     :title: bg-light font-weight-bolder